 Medications are commonly used to control pain, inflammation, muscle spasm, and sleep disturbance.

-A cervical collar is often used to provide support and limit motion while an injured neck is healing.
+The cervical collar supports and limits motion while an injured neck healsg.
 It also helps keep the proper alignment.
 Cervical collars can be soft (made of foam) or hard (plastic).
 Because these collars can restrict head movement, you may need help with eating or other activities.
-The skin under the collar needs to be checked every day to prevent blisters or sores.
+The skin under the collar needs checking every day to prevent blisters or sores.

 A special pillow may help ease your pain at night and allow you to sleep better.
 Cervical pillows are specially designed to place the right amount of curvature in the neck while you sleep and to decrease the amount of irritation on the nerve roots.
 These pillows can be purchased from drug stores or from a physical therapist.